artivis/manif/README.md

 }
 ```
 Notice that this reference is the one referred to throughout the code documentation.
-Since this is a versioned work, please refer to [version 1, available here](http://arxiv.org/abs/1812.01537v1), of the paper when corss-referencing with the `manif` documentation.
+Since this is a versioned work, please refer to [version X, available here](http://arxiv.org/abs/1812.01537v4), of the paper when corss-referencing with the `manif` documentation.
 This will give the appropriate equation numbers.

 ## Contributing